 From 1998 until 2015, Mong chaired The Dallas Morning News Charities that raised millions of dollars for the homeless and hungry in North Texas.
 He also was the prime mover in winning a grant from the Knight Foundation creating the Hispanic Families Network that trains Hispanic parents to use their social networks to promote the importance of early childhood education.

-In 2004, he won the national Empathy Award, sponsored by the Volunteers of America.
-The award each year recognizes a journalist who has made their community a better place to live.
-He also served on the executive board of the American Press Institute, chairing its marketing and program committees.
-Mong currently is on the steering committee of the Dallas Festival of Ideas.
+His awards include the National Empathy Award, given by the Volunteers of America annually to a journalist who has made their community a better place to live.
+Mong also helped create the Mayborn Literary Nonfiction Conference at the University of North Texas, and served on the committee that started the Dallas Festival of Ideas.

 He currently co-chairs the Southern Dallas Task Force of the Dallas Regional Chamber, a committee that raises visibility of business and entrepreneurial efforts in southern Dallas County.